itzweaced/project_bravo/docs/manual/docs_Chapter_1.00_Project_Bravo_Overview/doc_Chapter_1.20_Project_Bravo_Directory_Layout.md

 - Bin Directory Layout
     - This is where the `.exe` and `.dll` files are located, neccessary to run the game program.
     - The Main program is located at `./bin/main.exe`.
 This is what the Makefile and Compiler outputs
-    - The Main Program can be only called when you are located in the root directory via Command Prompt or Terminal
     - ASSIMP uses `./bin/libassimp-6.dll`
     - ![Project Bravo Screenshot](../../../docs/images/project_bravo_layout_directory_bin.png "Project Bravo Screenshot")